 - A bunless and sauceless beef burger (you can enjoy these with extra sliced bacon, pepper jack cheese, or swiss cheese)

 - An Artisan-style sandwich with grilled meat minus the bun and sauce

 - Grilled chicken sandwich minus the bun and sauce

 Dairy Queen also offers a hot dog and chili dog, but we recommend staying away from these as the meat is highly processed and full of preservatives.
 Bacon is also highly processed.

-Not all restaurants offer up the nutritional information on their website, but Dairy Queen does.
+Not all restaurants offer up the nutritional information for their foods on their website, but Dairy Queen does.
 They even offer both the nutritional breakdown as well as the ingredients.

 Most restaurants will tell you how many calories are in a dish, but they won’t tell you what’s in it.
 Ingredients are just as important as the nutritional breakdown.

-This is because a meal might fit your macronutrient needs, but the nutritional label won’t tell you how many preservatives and chemicals you’re ingesting.
+This is because a meal might fit your macronutrient needs, but the nutritional label won’t tell you how many preservatives you’re ingesting.
 Therefore, it’s important that you know both.

 Utilize this information on the Dairy Queen website to get a better idea about what you’re eating and compare it to the labels of the foods you eat at home.